Rupee up 0.46%, ends day at 275.30 against US dollar

 As per the State Bank of Pakistan (SBP), the currency settled at 275.30 against the US dollar, an improvement of Rs1.28.
 The currency has depreciated by 25.47% during the ongoing fiscal year against the greenback.

-“The upward momentum is expected to continue in the coming days,” he said.
+“The upward momentum is expected to continue in coming days,” he added.

 The currency dealer expressed optimism that Pakistan will reach a staff-level agreement with the IMF (International Monetary Fund) by February 9.